daidokoro/qaz/README.md

 Template Functions expand the functionality of Go's Templating library by allowing you to execute external functions to retreive additional information for building your template.

-Qaze supports all the Go Template functions as well as some custom ones.
+Qaz supports all the Go Template functions as well as some custom ones.
 Three of these are:

 __File:__